Protection Against Incidences of Serious Cardiovascular Events Study

 Follow-up end date: April 2022

 Primary outcome: The difference in the rate of serious cardiovascular (CV) events (i.e. number of events per unit time) between the two groups.
-A Serious CV event will be a composite of CV death and non-fatal CV events.
+A serious CV event is a composite of CV death and non-fatal CV events.
 CV death includes sudden cardiac death, fatal MI, or fatal stroke.
 Non-fatal CV events include non-fatal MI, non-fatal stroke, and PVD requiring amputation.

 Status: Trial completed.